milonmaze/privacy-terms-observatory/www.dropbox.com/privacy.md

 If you would like to submit a data access request or object to the processing of your personal data, please email us at privacy@dropbox.com.
 To request that your personal data be deleted, please fill out this form.
 For more information on how to control and access your personal data, please see our FAQ.

 Dropbox as controller or processor.
 If you reside in North America (the United States, Canada, and Mexico), Dropbox, Inc. acts as your service provider.
 For all other users, Dropbox International Unlimited Company acts as a controller of your personal data.
-If you are a Dropbox Business or Education customer outside of North America, Dropbox acts as a processor of your data.
+Outside of North America, if you are a Dropbox Team customer or use the Dropbox Sign or DocSend team portions of the Services, Dropbox acts as a processor of your data.

 Changes